-We also made choices about our setting and filled in some ideas for our first box-up section.
-Check your own box-up sheet and share your ideas with your partner and the class.
-Have you used the parts of the toolkit mentioned on the sheet?
+In our last lesson, we all made choices about our setting and two possible animals that will threaten and guide our MC.
+Check your box-up sheet and share your ideas with your partner and the class.
 Does anyone else have an idea that builds on yours, or maybe makes you want to make any small changes?